stratis-storage/stratis-docs/content/stratisd-rootfs-packaging.md

 Stratis support for a root filesystem.

 We decided to implement this division due to a problem which would ensue if stratisd was installed but plymouth was not.
-In that case, the dracut module would not be installed in the initrd, and a subsequent reboot, when using a Stratis root filesystem, would fail.
+In that case, the regeneration of the initramfs on kernel updates would fail and render the system unbootable with the new kernel.

 The solution of adding plymouth as a hard requirement for stratisd would place an unnecessary dependency burden on a user who did not choose to maintain a Stratis root filesystem.
-However, without such a requirement a user who did choose to maintain a Stratis root filesystem might encounter a failure to boot if plymouth was not installed when the initrd was created.
+However, without such a requirement a user who had stratisd but not plymouth installed would eventually end up with an unbootable system.

 We believe that a separate subpackage is the most robust and flexible solution; it is one which requires no manual intervention by the user.